Hoover Linx Cordless BH50010 Review

 The Hoover Platinum Stick is a floor cleaner capable of cleaning both carpet and hard floor surfaces.

-It is equipped with a wide 11 inch base that covers a lot a lot of ground and it’ll pick up dirt even on the edges – an area where most stick vacuums struggle.
+It has a wide 11 inch cleaning path that can cover a lot of ground.
+Side brushes can agitate and pick up dirt on the edges.

 If you own the Linx Pet Handheld and looking for something to clean your floors then this is a logical choice because both of them use the same battery.